 Two Speeding Trains: The SaaS Race and Securing Unstructured Data

-Remember that age-old SAT question: “if two speeding trains are heading in the same direction at different speeds, how long will it take for them to collide?”
+Remember that age-old SAT question: “if two speeding trains are heading in the opposite directions at different speeds on the same track, how long will it take for them to collide?”
 In many ways, this feels like the reality of enterprise IT today when it comes to SaaS application adoption.
 The use of SaaS applications continues to speed up, but the ability for companies to protect all of that data can’t keep up with the pace.

 On average, there are 3 to 4 times more SaaS apps in use at a company than the IT department is aware of, and it’s estimated that by 2022, 90% of enterprises will rely on SaaS apps to execute business objectives.
 It’s the lack of visibility into SaaS apps that’s the issue, coupled with who has access to both the apps and the sensitive data within, that really highlight the gaping holes in a company’s security posture.